rhel-labs/learn-katacoda/networking-basics/step1.md

 # Listing network connections

-Now let's take a look at the configured connections on this host:
+Now take a look at the configured connections on this host:

 `nmcli con`{{execute "host01"}}